zzuliys/daiyin/README_K4A.md

 # Orbbec SDK K4A Wrapper

 Welcome to the Orbbec SDK K4A Wrapper!
-This branch is contain the K4A wrapper for Orbbec SDK.
-It's mean that user can use this library to develop the application with K4A API, but use to access the Orbbec camera.
-Also user can use this library to replace native K4A library in your application to access the Orbbec camera without any code change.

 This repo is forked from Azure Kinect Sensor SDK